sai-lakshmi-gunturu/student-placement-prediction/README.md

-# 🎓 student-placement-prediction using Machine Learning
+# 🎓 Student-Placement-Prediction using Machine Learning

 ##  📌 Project Overview
 - This project predicts whether a student will get placed based on academic performance, skills, and profile attributes.